 This Research Guide is intended as a starting point for research on Territory.
 It provides the basic legal materials available in the Peace Palace Library, both in print and electronic format.
 Handbooks, leading articles, bibliographies, periodicals, serial publications and documents of interest are presented in the Selective Bibliography section.
 Links to the PPL Catalogue are inserted.
-The Library's Classification scheme → Territory in general, Boundary questions, territorial questions, Colonies, dependencies, decolonization, International commons, common heritage of mankind, International waterways, Succession of States and subject heading (keyword) Territory are instrumental for searching through the Catalogue.
+The Library's systematic classification scheme → Territory in general and subject heading (keyword) Territory are instrumental for searching through the Catalogue.
 Special attention is given to our subscriptions on databases, e-journals, e-books and other electronic resources.
 Finally, this Research Guide features links to relevant websites and other online resources of particular interest.

 - Anderson, E.W., International Boundaries: A Geopolitical Atlas, London, TSO, 2003.

 - Prescott, V. and G.D.
 Triggs, International Frontiers and Boundaries: Law, Politics and Geography, Leiden, Martinus Nijhoff, 2008.

 - Shaw, M.N. (ed.), Title to Territory, Aldershot, Ashgate/Dartmouth, 2005.